kaizen-ai/kaizenflow/docs/Codebase_clean_up_scripts.md

 ## Instructions for the PR author

 - Create a local branch called `...TaskXYZ_..._script` containing:
-  - the code that needs to be changed manually
+  - The code that needs to be changed manually
-    - E.g.: replacing `pytest.raises` with `self.assertRaises`
+    - E.g.: Replacing `pytest.raises` with `self.assertRaises`
-  - more contextual changes
+  - More contextual changes
-    - E.g.: adding unit tests to the new functions
+    - E.g.: Adding unit tests to the new functions
-  - the script for the replacement of the caller named after the GH issue
+  - The script for the replacement of the caller named after the GH issue
     - The script should:
-      - prepare the target Git client
+      - Prepare the target Git client
-      - merge this `script` branch with the manual changes
+      - Merge this `script` branch with the manual changes
-      - make the automated changes
+      - Make the automated changes
-        - E.g., rename a function or replace certain word in comments / docstring
+        - E.g.: Rename a function or replace certain word in comments / docstring
-  - notes in the files that need to be changed manually after the automatic script
+  - Notes in the files that need to be changed manually after the automatic script
 - Run from scratch the script getting the regression to pass
   - Any time there is a change needed by hand, the change should be added to the